What Do Neurologist Do?

 - Physician, Vice President

 - Physician, President

-There were about 372,400 jobs for Neurologist in 2016 (in the United States).
+In the United States, there were 372,400 jobs for Neurologist in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Neurologist by 2026.
 The BLS estimates 14,300 yearly job openings in this field.

 The states with the most job growth for Neurologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Neurologists is somewhere between $60,280 and $208,000.

 Neurologists who work in Alaska, Arizona, or Colorado, make the highest salaries.

 Below is a list of the median annual salaries for Neurologists in different U.S. states.